pratikkajare/PratikKajare/README.md

   /></a>
 </p>

-- 🔭 I’m currently working on **backend(NestJS/GraphQl/Mongoo/AWS)** - Learning
+- 🔭 I’m currently working on **backend(NestJS/GraphQl/Rest/MongoDB/AWS/MetaApps/Husky)** 👨‍💻 All of my projects are available at
-GraphQl-typeORM in NestJS - 👨‍💻 All of my projects are available at [http://r-portfolio-pratik.herokuapp.com/](http://r-portfolio-pratik.herokuapp.com/)
+[http://r-portfolio-pratik.herokuapp.com/](http://r-portfolio-pratik.herokuapp.com/)
 - 📫 How to reach me **pratikkajare826@gmail.com**